-Commercial sandboards may be getting more and more technologically advanced, but they can also be quite pricey.
-Making your own homemade wooden sandboard from scratch (or by repurposing an old skateboard, surfboard or snowboard) can be both a fun DIY project and save you some money.
-It is neither an easy nor straightforward process, though, and it requires some preparation and woodworking skills.
+The technology to make sand sliding boards has advanced quite a bit over the few last years, and there are many manufacturers offering sandboards for sale today.
+Buying a commercial board has many advantages – and helps supporting the rather niche sandboarding industry – but these boards can get quite pricey.
+Making your own homemade sandboard from scratch (or by repurposing an old wooden skateboard, surfboard or snowboard) can be both a fun DIY project and a way to save you some money, as the materials you’ll need are few and inexpensive.
+That said, it is neither an easy nor straightforward process, and it will require some preparation and basic woodworking skills.
 Let’s get started!

 For building your board, we recommend a lightweight hardwood such as maple or oak decks.
 You will need a board that is around 100-150cm long.The easiest way to go about this is to repurpose an old skateboard (or snowboard or surfboard), or to get your hands on a plain skateboard deck with the wood material of your choice.